-The Lifeboat station, at Clovelly is integral to the heart of the village.
-With ships seeking shelter from storms, as there are few safe West Country harbours between Padstow and Bideford.
+The Lifeboat station is integral to the heart of the village.
+There are few safe West Country harbours between Padstow and Bideford.

 Following a terrible storm Clovelly’s first lifeboat station was built in 1870.
 Most of the fishing fleet was destroyed with the loss of many lives.
 At only 33 feet long and built of wood, the lifeboat was powered through the waves by a crew of sturdy rowers.